Who are our pollinators and why are they important?

 Many nurseries and garden centers in the area are unsure of the chemical content of their flowers (and the seeds they germinated from).
 What we can do as consumers is ASK!
 Ask if the flower starts and seeds they sell are free of neonicotinoids.
 If they’re not, ask them to start selling such products!
 The more we ask, the more the market will shift towards safe plants for our pollinators.
 Below are a list of several sources for chemical-free flowers in Vermont and Massachusetts.
 If you know of any other distributors of confidently chemical-free flowers around southern Vermont, let us know!
 Call 802-257-5785 or email firstname.lastname@example.org.

-Note: any vegetable or flower labeled “organic” should not contain neonicotinoids or other chemicals.
+Note: any vegetable or flower labeled “organic” will not contain neonicotinoids or other chemicals.